-Giovanna Punzi, M.D., Ph.D., joined the Lieber Institute in the summer of 2015 as a post-doctoral fellow in Dr. Weinberger’s group.
-Her main interest is the investigation of genetics and epigenetics of hetero- and auto-directed aggressive behaviors.
-Dr. Punzi attended the University of Bari ‘A. Moro’, where she received a M.D. in 2006, a residency in Psychiatry in 2011 and a Ph.D. in ‘Forensic Pathology and Criminology’ in 2015.
-Over the course of her residency and her Ph.D., she has been studying the relationship between aggressive behaviors, genetic variations and brain phenotypes, acquiring expertise both in forensic psychiatry and in neuroscience.
-At Lieber, she is investigating gene-expression post-mortem changes associated with suicide, with a special focus on discriminating violent means from non-violent means of suicide.
+Giovanna Punzi, M.D., Ph.D., is a Research Scientist in Functional Genomics at the Lieber Institute for Brain Development and Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+She joined the Lieber Institute in 2015 as a postdoctoral fellow in the lab of Lieber Institute CEO and Director Dr. Daniel Weinberger.
+Her main interest is the investigation of genetics and epigenetics of aggressive behaviors against others or the self.
+Dr. Punzi attended the University of Bari “A. Moro”, where she received a M.D. in 2006, a residency in Psychiatry in 2011 and a Ph.D. in “Forensic Pathology and Criminology” in 2015.
+Over the course of her residency and her Ph.D., she has been studying the relationship between aggressive behaviors, genetic variations and brain phenotypes, acquiring expertise both in forensic psychiatry and neuroscience.
+Her work at the LIBD focuses on the genomics of completed suicide, a violent behavior, with emphasis on the individual experience, as reflected in the suicide method employed.

 Featured on https://psychnews.psychiatryonline.org/doi/10.1176/appi.pn.2022.06.5.13